Sotalol belongs to the group of medicines known as beta-blockers. It is prescribed to treat fast irregular heartbeats.

-- If you have a skin condition called psoriasis.
+- If you have a skin problem called psoriasis.

 - If you have been told you have a heart failure, heart block, sick sinus syndrome, or any other heart condition.

-- If you have been told you have Prinzmetal's angina (chest pain caused by spasms of the blood vessels in your heart).
+- If you have been told you have chest pain caused by spasms of your heart's blood vessels, called Prinzmetal's angina.

 - If you have ever had an allergic reaction to a medicine, or if you have ever had any other kind of severe allergic reaction.

 How to take sotalol